CoderShriyans/Document-Editor/README.md

 Go To Your Favourite Code Editor's Terminal.

 3. Third Step
-Write There "npm install" don't write the Quotation mark.
+Write There "npm install" don't write the Quotation mark. *after installing this github*

 4. Fourth Step
 After Installation of all the files just write their "npm start" don't write the Quotation mark.